 2. All social events involving alcohol must be provided through a third party vendor or must be Bring Your Own Beverage (BYOB).
 BYOB means that each person is allowed to bring a reasonable (6 pack) amount of alcohol that they can responsibly consume within the remaining course of the social event.
 No grain alcohol or distilled liquor is permitted in any form during a fraternity/sorority event (i.e. punch, jungle juice, etc.) unless it is a “third party vendor” party.

-• No members of the chapter may purchase alcohol and provide it to all attendees.
+- No members of the chapter may purchase alcohol and provide it to attendees.

-• Anybody who consumes alcohol at a function should have either brought it with them or purchased it through a third party vendor.
+- Anybody who consumes alcohol at a function should have either brought it with them or purchased it through and third party vendor.

 3. Valid identification of those claiming to be of legal age for alcohol consumption is required.
 Each person of legal age shall be identified by a wristband.
 All minors will be distinguished by a mark.

-• The entrance to the function will be well lit so that identification may be checked easily.
+- The entrance to a function will be well lit so that identification may be checked easily.

-4. No alcoholic beverages may be purchased through the chapter treasury nor may any alcoholic beverages be purchased for members or guests by any chapter member (initiated member, associate, new member, pledge, or alumna/alumnus) in the name of or on behalf of the chapter.
-The purchase and/or use of a bulk quantity of an alcoholic beverage (i.e. kegs) is prohibited.
+4. No alcoholic beverages may be purchased through chapter treasury nor may any alcoholic beverages be purchased for members or guests by any chapter member (initiated member, associated, new member, pledge, or alumna/alumnus) in the name of or behalf of the chapter.
+The purchase and/or use of bulk quantity of an alcoholic beverage (i.e. kegs) is prohibited.

-• No chapter members, collectively or individually, shall purchase for, serve to, or sell alcoholic beverages to any minor (i.e. those under legal “drinking age”).
+- No chapter members, collectively or individually, shall purchase for, serve to, or sell alcoholic beverages to any minor (i.e. those under the legal “drinking age’).

-5. The possession, sale and/or use of any ILLEGAL DRUGS or CONTROLLED SUBSTANCES at any chapter house, sponsored event, or any event that an observer would associate with the fraternity is strictly prohibited.
+5. The possession, sale and/or use of any ILLEGAL DRUGS or CONTROLLED SUBSTANCES at any chapter house, sponsored event, or any event that an observer would associate with the fraternity/sorority is strictly prohibited.

 8. Open social events, with unrestricted access by non-members of the fraternity/sorority, shall be prohibited.

-10. No alcohol shall be present at any new member/associate, member/novice, program/activity of the chapter.
+10. No alcohol shall be present at any educational program/ activity focused towards new members

 11. At any event where alcohol is permitted, alternative beverages and food in sufficient quantities will be provided by the chapter(s) sponsoring the social function.

-• Alternative food should and beverage should be non-salty, non-sweet.
+- Alternative food and beverages should be non-salty and non-sweet.

-12. All chapters will follow the provisions of these guidelines, state/local laws, university policies, and that of their international/national fraternities/sororities sponsoring or co-sponsoring the event.
-In all cases where the international/national/chapter policy is more stringent than this policy, the international/national/chapter policy provisions of each chapter are to be enforced by their respective chapter.
+12. All chapters will follow the provisions of those guidelines, state, local laws, university policies, and that of their international/national fraternities/sororities sponsoring or co-sponsoring the event.
+In all cases where the international/national/chapter policy is more stringent than this policy, the international/national/chapter policy provisions of each chapter are to be enforced byt their respective chapter.

 14. Each chapter shall sponsor at least one alcohol awareness program/presentation per year for their respective chapter.

-• 75% chapter participation in the University-sponsored speaker may be substituted.
+- 75% chapter participation in the University-sponsored speaker must be substituted.

 15. At each function either sponsored or co-sponsored by the chapter, two sober members of the executive council shall be in attendance and be responsible for the actions of the chapter’s members.